 Description: The traditional use of geochemistry and mineralogy in mining exploration has evolved over time together with analytical capabilities, however the application of results has always been dependent on the turnaround time and sample processing capacity of internal or commercial laboratories.
 Consequently, this can have an impact on the timeous evaluation of exploration projects and can undermine the ability for quick decisions in the field.
 The advent and continual development of field portable technologies and their application to direct on-site analytical determinations has provided exploration geologists with a multiplicity of tools to assist quick decision making.
 This thematic session will focus on data quality and case studies of applications of field portable technologies in mining exploration, such as portable XRF, LIBS, XRD, spectroscopy, and any other on-site field geochemical analytical technologies.

-Description: The use of multi element geochemistry in the mining industry, coupled with geological, mineral, geophysical and spectroscopy data, from exploration to resource and reserve estimates, and applications of multi element geochemistry to quantitative mineral characterization among many other uses, generates ever increasing amounts of information, in which data processing by Big-data science techniques offers novel and very powerful opportunities to perform data integration, multivariate analysis, data modeling and interpretation.
-This thematic session will focus on and welcomes studies related to the use of data science, machine learning, statistical learning or deep learning techniques in the mineral industry, with particular attention to those associated with maximizing the use of multi-element geochemical data integrated with other sources of information.
+Description: The use of multi element geochemistry in the mining industry, coupled with geological, mineral, geophysical and spectroscopy data, from exploration to resource and reserve estimates, and applications of multi element geochemistry to quantitative mineral characterization among many other uses, generates ever increasing amounts of information, in which data processing by Big-data science techniques offers novel and very powerful opportunities to perform data integration, multivariate analysis, data modelling and interpretation.
+This thematic session will focus on, and welcome studies related to the use of data science, machine learning, statistical learning, or deep learning techniques in the mineral industry, with particular attention to those associated with maximizing the use of multi-element geochemical data integrated with other sources of information.

-Description: This thematic session is oriented to studies that evaluate the value of multi-element geochemistry as a tool for semi-quantitative to quantitative bulk mineral characterization in geological, resource and geo-metallurgical modeling of ore deposits, applied to the characterization of lithology, hydrothermal / supergene alteration types and intensities, as well as mineralization.
-This session will be focused on applications that permit numerical classification techniques for mineral characterization in ore deposits which are based on multi-element geochemistry and/or spectroscopy based technologies, allowing for semi-quantitative to quantitative high resolution modeling of key aspects of lithology, hydrothermal alteration and mineralization.
-It will also offer insights to applications that may be cross-referenced to metallurgical test samples and therefore to geo-metallurgical properties of rocks and predictive modeling.
+Description: This thematic session is oriented to studies that evaluate the value of multi-element geochemistry as a tool for semi-quantitative to quantitative bulk mineral characterization in geological, resource and geo-metallurgical modelling of ore deposits, applied to the characterization of lithology, hydrothermal / supergene alteration types and intensities, as well as mineralization.
+This session will be focused on applications that permit numerical classification techniques for mineral characterization in ore deposits which are based on multi-element geochemistry and/or spectroscopy-based technologies, allowing for semi-quantitative to quantitative high-resolution modelling of key aspects of lithology, hydrothermal alteration, and mineralization.
+It will also offer insights to applications that may be cross-referenced to metallurgical test samples and therefore to geo-metallurgical properties of rocks and predictive modelling.

 Description: This session will deal with novel methodological approaches of isotopic geochemistry and geochronology in the fields of natural resources, environmental geology and earth dynamics.
 Examples of systematics studies and sampling protocols aiming at the discovery of new ore deposits, geochemical anthropic anomalies, paleoclimatic trends or processes and natural risk assessment are welcomed.
 Applications of new isotopic tools and geochronometers in the Earth Sciences will be also of interest in this session.